TobitVt/FileWatchdog/README.md

 ## Overview

-FileWatchdog is a C++ console-based prototype for a file integrity monitoring system.
-It scans directories, extracts file metadata, and builds structured records that can later be used to detect changes in files over time.
+FileWatchdog is a C++ file integrity monitoring tool with both a command-line interface and a Qt6 desktop GUI.
+It scans directories, hashes every file, and lets you save that snapshot as a named baseline — then later compare the current state of the folder against that baseline to see exactly what's new, modified, or deleted.

-This project is part of my learning path toward building a full cybersecurity-focused desktop application using Qt and C++.
+This project started as a console prototype and has since grown into a full CLI + GUI application, built as part of my learning path toward cybersecurity-focused desktop tooling in C++ and Qt.

 ---

 ## Purpose

-The goal of this project is to simulate the core idea behind file integrity monitoring systems used in cybersecurity:
+The goal is to demonstrate the core idea behind file integrity monitoring systems used in cybersecurity:

-- Detect modified files
-- Track new files
-- Identify deleted files (future step)
-- Maintain a trusted baseline of file states
+- Maintain a trusted baseline of file states (hash, size, last modified)
+- Detect files that have been modified since the baseline was taken
+- Detect files that are new
+- Detect files that have been deleted

 ---

-## Current Features
+## Features

-This version implements the core file integrity monitoring workflow:

 - Recursive directory scanning using `std::filesystem`
-- Extraction of file metadata:
-  - Absolute and relative paths
-  - File size
-  - Last modified timestamp
-- SHA-256 hashing for cryptographic file verification
+- SHA-256 hashing of every file for cryptographic verification
-- Baseline persistence:
-  - Save scan results to JSON format
-  - Load previously saved baselines
-  - Structured, human-readable JSON output
-  - Automatically create parent folders for baseline files
-- File comparison engine:
-  - Compare current scan against baseline
+- Automatic exclusion of noise folders during scans (`.git`, `build`, `.vs`, `.vscode`, `node_modules`)
+- Symlink-safe and fault-tolerant scanning (an unreadable file is skipped and logged, not fatal)
+- SQLite-backed baseline storage — durable, queryable, no manual file management
+- One baseline per monitored folder — no naming, no typos, Create and Compare always agree
-  - Classify files as unchanged, modified, new, or deleted
+- Change detection engine that classifies every file as unchanged, modified, new, or deleted
-  - Type-safe status using `ChangeType` enum
-  - Print a simple summary of counts for each change category
-- Command-line interface:
-  - `create` mode to generate a baseline
-  - `compare` mode to compare a folder against an existing baseline
+- Two interfaces sharing the exact same underlying scan/compare/storage logic:
-  - `help` for usage information
+  - **Command-line interface** — `create`, `compare`, `help`
-- Modular function design for future extensibility
-- SQLite database storage for baselines (replacing JSON)

----

-## Planned Features

-Future development will include:

-- Support for multiple independent baselines
-- Qt6 GUI dashboard with:
-  - Folder selection
-  - Scan and baseline creation buttons
-  - Results displayed in a table with color-coding
-  - Summary statistics and progress bar
-- Export capabilities:
-  - CSV export for scan results
-  - JSON export for reports
-- Advanced features:
-  - Ignore rules for file types and folders
-  - Error handling for locked/unreadable files
-  - Performance optimizations for large folder hierarchies
-- Automated testing suite
+  - **Qt6 desktop GUI** — folder picker, one-click baseline creation, and a color-coded results table

 ---